waiting-for-dev/ergoterm.nvim/README.md

     -- Keep terminals visible in picker even when stopped, provided `selectable` is also true sticky = false,

+    -- Default tags for categorizing and filtering terminals tags = {},

     -- Floating window options
     float_opts = {